klaratsilva/Search-app/README.md

 # Searchy

-Searchy is a simple React app for searching for github user.
+Searchy is a simple React app for searching for github users.

-The app uses the open source github api to look for the user and display the user information on the User Page.
+The app uses the open source github api to look for the github usernames.
+After succesful search it displays the user information on the User Page.

 This project was bootstrapped with Create React App.
 And to run it use npm i & npm start.